 Man arrested after taking off his clothes on a ride at Disneyland

-A 26-year-old man was arrested on Sunday after taking his clothes off on a ride at Disneyland, according to the Anaheim Police Department.
+A 26-year-old man was arrested on Sunday after taking his clothes off on the "It's a Small World" ride at Disneyland over the weekend, according to the Anaheim Police Department.

+On Sunday afternoon Anaheim Police were called to help Disney security with a guest who was naked in and near the "It's A Small World" attraction, the department told CBS News in a statement.

+More video shows park security and police carrying the fully nude man out of the water as angry parents yell at him.

-Anaheim police said the man was arrested for suspicion of indecent exposure and being under the influence of a controlled substance.
+Anaheim police said the man was arrested for suspicion of indecent exposure and being under the influence of a controlled substance, but did not provide further details.
+They say that he was taken to a hospital as a precaution after his arrest.

 for more features.